 First of all, let's remove all chips from the cutting edge.
-I used an electric grinder to shape a new angle.
-It saved me approximately 30 minutes which would not be the case if I used a whetstone.
+It is possible to remove all the imperfections from the blade using a stone but using an electric grinder to shape a new cutting edge has approximately saved me about 30 minutes.

-After the grinder, I am begin shaping a new cutting edge.
-I use a 1000-grit whetstone to start the process.
+After the grinder, I bring both sides of the new cutting edge together on a stone, so I use a 1000-grit whetstone to start the process.
 Do not mistake a rough edge with a sharpened edge.
-A 1000-grit stone leaves a coarse edge that works like a knife with a serrated blade, but on a microscale.
+A 1000-grit stone leaves a coarse edge that works like a serrated knife on a microscale.
 You would think that it is what we wanted, a knife that can cut, but if you stop sharpening after using a 1000-grit stone, it will get dull quicker than the knife would with a 6000-grit stone.
-The reason is that after the 6000-grit, the edge has a smoother finish that provides you with a goodly cut, and this is what we aim to.
-A rough serrated edge would get duller faster because a burr on the cutting edge easily gets chipped off after each strike as the knife cuts through foodstuff.
+The reason is that after the 6000-grit, the edge has a smoother finish that provides you with a good cut, and this is what we want.
+Also, a rough serrated edge would get duller faster because a burr on the cutting edge easily gets chipped off after each strike as the knife cuts through foodstuff.
 On the other hand, if a knife has a smooth finish, it would slide through the cutting product.
-You can see the burr in the picture and how the light reflects from it right on the cutting edge.
+You can see the burr in the picture and how the light reflects from the unjointed cutting edge.